Close mobile menu

 Program Overview

 Want to build satellites, spacecraft, and robotics that power space missions and global communication?
-In Lassonde’s Space Engineering program—the only one of its kind in Canada—you’ll design and operate advanced space systems for Earth and beyond.
+In Lassonde’s Space Engineering program you’ll design and operate advanced space systems for Earth and beyond.
 The program offers:

 chevron icon